-Open you mac from sleep.
+Open your mac from sleep.
 This process should be as simple as wearing your Apple watch and opening up your Macintosh computer.
 Your mac should display a wake message that says unlocking with Apple watch on screen.
 If you don't happen to be wearing your apple watch you will still have the ability to wake up your mac computer using the password method.
-On desktop Macintoshes the auto unlock will occur as soon as you move the mouse wearing the apple watch.
+On desktop Macintoshes, the auto-unlock will occur as soon as you move the mouse wearing the apple watch.

 - Your Macintosh computer must be from the year 2013 or after and currently running the Mac OS sierra beta 2 or a later version.

 - Apple watch must also be running the watch OS beta 2 or a later version.

 - Your Apple Watch and Macintosh computer need to be connected with the same I cloud account.

 - You need to use two-factor authentication with your Apple ID.

 - The passcode option needs to be activated on your Apple watch.

 Remember to use all of these potential requirements and perform the setup and you can enjoy unlocking your Macintosh computer while you are wearing your apple watch.